-This brings us to an answer to the second question: why Bowie?
+This brings us to the second question: why Bowie?
 He is far from the most obviously Romantic of artists, but this makes him peculiarly suitable for addressing both the ubiquity of Romantic forms and the manners in which these must variously be negotiated, resisted, and reconfigured.
 Previous scholars examining Romantic legacies in popular music have often drawn direct connections between poets and pop stars, looking at how the latter evoke and make use of the former.
 However, Bowie offers an excellent test case for considering a more conflicted model of Romantic inheritance.
 He is a good presence to think with because of the ways he clashes with Romantic conceptions as well as the manners in which he resonates with them.
 The essays in this volume differ markedly and—we hope—productively in how they conceptualize this combination of harmony and dissonance.
 At the beginning of his contribution, Forest Pyle writes that “On the surface, David Bowie is one of the least likely matches that I can imagine for a pairing of pop culture with Romanticism.”
 Bearing in mind the ease with which our initial conversations about Bowie and Romanticism flowed in Cardiff, I was initially quite surprised when I read this, but it makes complete sense as a position.
-Bowie’s work is not particularly concerned with the natural world, expresses distrust regarding many kinds of visionary experience, and takes pleasure in kinds of artifice with which those who subscribe wholeheartedly to Romanticism’s cult of authenticity are distinctly uncomfortable.
+Bowie’s work is not particularly concerned with the natural world, expresses distrust regarding many kinds of visionary experience, and takes pleasure in the kinds of artifice with which those who subscribe wholeheartedly to Romanticism’s cult of authenticity are distinctly uncomfortable.
 Regardless of the real nature of William Wordsworth’s interactions with Dorothy Wordsworth’s journals or his poetical predecessors, the ideal of the Wordsworthian poet does not chime neatly with the principles behind cut-ups, pin-ups, or oblique strategies.
 In these respects, Bowie is deeply unRomantic, although his being so within a paradigm in which Romanticism still holds considerable sway itself provides a telling commentary on the rarefication and remediation of Romantic-period inheritances.